Short Breaks

 - uniformed organisations like Beavers, Cubs, Scouts, and Girl Guiding.

-Universal services aim to be inclusive and open to children with SEND and have a legal responsibility to make reasonable adjustments to support all children to access their service.
+Universal services aim to be inclusive and open to children with disabilities and have a legal responsibility to make reasonable adjustments to support all children to access their service.

 There are no eligibility criteria for accessing universal short breaks.
 You should contact service providers yourself, to establish what is on offer, availability of spaces and any financial contribution or charges.